 Magnify Learning is a teacher driven non-profit organization dedicated to expanding the use of high quality project-based learning (PBL) by offering project-based learning professional development in the form of customized open workshops, on-site workshops, administrative workshops, and afterschool workshops.
 Our emphasis is on building relational culture and authenticity.

 We don’t just talk about transforming education through project-based learning; we are actively engaged in doing project-based learning and implementing it in schools all across the country.
 One of our passions is to use project-based learning professional development to get educators and youth workers to their sweet spot, which we define as a place where they have purpose and can live out their why!

 OUR CORE VALUES

-We believe in the importance of building a relational culture with and for the educators with whom we partner which translates into their relationships with students.
+We believe in the importance of building a relational culture with and for the educators with whom we partner, which translates into their relationships with students and the community.

-We have a high regard for and continually seek authenticity in our projects and trainings because we believe it leads to deeper learning, greater engagement, and passion.
+We have a high regard for and continually seek authenticity in our projects and workshops because we believe it leads to deeper learning, greater engagement, and passion.
 We value the modeling of project-based learning best practices and processes and ensure that all we do serves to put PBL in action.